 CD1 - Bonus Tracks:

-CD2 contains 3 song tracks used in the movie during the Tavern sequences, together with edits of certain Goldsmith tracks all of which featured on a 7-track mini-album released in 1984.
+CD2 contains 3 song tracks used in the movie during the Tavern sequences, together with edits of certain Goldsmith tracks all of which featured on the 7-cut mini album released in 1984.

 The following 2 youtube video clips show the Jerry Goldsmith cameo appearances in the 2 Gremlins movies: